-Tube amps are often the choice for those guitarists out on the search for the warmer and more vintage sound.
-For those who really like to feel the vintage overdriven sound that the solid state amps perhaps can not offer to the fullest.
+Tube amps are the choice for guitarists searching for a warmer and more vintage sound.
+They supply a vintage overdriven sound that the solid state amps can’t often provide to the fullest.
 Here is a very short list of some of the best tube amps currently out there.

 1. Egnater Renegade 410

 This relatively powerful 65 Watt amp has Egnater 10″ Elite-1065 Speakers and the tone is shaped by five 12AX7 preamp tubes and a power section of two 6L6 and two EL34 tubes.
 The amps two channels with independent 3 band EQ along with many other features offer some truly great tone-shaping options.

 The Egnater Renegade 410 offers some really warm vintage sound and works for a variety of genres, while the 65 Watts make it suitable both for the practice room or the live stage.
 Plus if you feel you need some more watts, then you can always go for the equally great 100 Watt Egnater Tourmaster Series 4212.

 2. Bugera 333XL-212 120W 2×12 Tube Guitar Combo Amp

 This highly powerful 120 Watt hand-built tube amp comes with two 12” Bugera speakers and is driven by 4 x EL34 tubes.
 The amp has a 3 Channel design that include Crunch, Clean and Lead, along with a good quality integrated reverb with dedicated reverb control, giving you some great tone-shaping options.

 The 120 Watts make this amp a good option for the stage, and its relatively small cost, as well as not being too heavy to transport, makes it one of the best tube amps for a live gig.